Overview specialisation

 • know how to use tools and models to design civil engineering structures in a water system;

-• are able to take other disciplines into consideration in the designing process of civil engineer structures (e.g. ecology, governance, physical geography, hydraulics);
+• are able to take multiple disciplines into consideration in the designing process of civil engineer structures (e.g. ecology, governance, physical geography, hydraulics);

-• are able to analyse the social consequences (economic, social, cultural) of new technological and social developments in the water engineering domain and integrate the consequences in your scientific work.
+• are able to analyse the social economic and cultural consequences of new technological and social developments in the water engineering domain and integrate the consequences in your scientific work.

 • can develop a multi-perspective, context-dependent approach for water engineering solutions;